michaelbull/kotlin-result/README.md

 Improvements on the existing solutions include:

-- Complete feature parity with Result types from other languages including Elm, Haskell, & Rust
+- Feature parity with Result types from other languages including Elm, Haskell, & Rust
 - Lax constraints on `value`/`error` nullability
 - Lax constraints on the `error` type's inheritance (does not inherit from `Exception`)